GlobedGD/globed2/server/protocol.md

 * 11003^ - JoinRoomPacket - join a room
 * 11004^ - LeaveRoomPacket - leave a room (no need for a response)
 * 11005 - RequestRoomPlayerListPacket - request list of all people in the given room (response 21004)
+* 11006 - RequestLevelListPacket - request list of all levels people are playing right now (response 21005)

 Game related